FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dms_kafka_instance.md

 * `port` - Indicates the port number of the DMS Kafka instance.
 * `ssl_enable` - Indicates whether the Kafka SASL_SSL is enabled.
 * `created_at` - Indicates the creation time of the DMS Kafka instance.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 30 minutes.
+* `delete` - Default is 30 minutes.

 ## Import